tamhinsf/CosmosDbDiagAndFeed/README.md

 * Creates a second Cosmos DB collection (known as a lease collection), which will be used to manage the Cosmos DB synchronization state of the client application
 * Creates an Event Hub namespace and Event Hub
 * Creates and configures an Azure Blob Storage account, and within that Storage account a Storage Container, which will be used to manage the Event Hub synchronization state of the client application
-* Generates Shared Access Signatures for the Event Hub, eliminating the need to use master account keys in the client application
+* Generates Shared Access Signatures for the Event Hub and Blob Storage account, eliminating the need to use master account keys in the client application
 * Generates a configuration file (***cosmosDbDiagAndFeedSettings&#46;json***) storing all connection parameters required by the client application.

 You'll need to only perform two manual steps in the Azure Portal: within your Cosmos DB instance, you'll enable diagnostic logging and then set it up to use the Event Hub and Event Hub Namespace